dubonzi/mantis/README.md

 ## Running It

-To run Mantis, you can either define a Dockerfile and use ``(ADD IMAGE)
+To run Mantis, you can either define a Dockerfile and use `ghcr.io/dubonzi/mantis:latest` as your base image or download the executable from `https://github.com/dubonzi/mantis/releases`.

-Mantis works by reading `Mapping` definitions which are JSON files containing information about the request you want mock such as
+Mantis works by reading `Mapping` definitions which are JSON files containing information about the request you want mock such as HTTP Method, URL and other attributes, and also the corresponding response for that request.

+You can save the body of a response for a request on a separate JSON file and refer to it in your mapping as well.

+The default base paths Mantis reads mappings and responses files from is `files/mappings` and `files/responses`.
+You can freely add subfolders and also configure these base paths.
+If running on Docker, don't forget to copy your definitions into the image when building.

+The full documentation with examples can be found here (TODO).

+## Credits

+Thanks [Myond](https://instagram.com/bymyond) for the logo and images!